-If the associate didn’t get all of the details, still make sure to praise their efforts before moving on.
+If the associate didn’t get all the details, still praise their efforts before moving on.
 Praise over punishment increases your learners’ confidence they can get it right the next time.

 To finish the exercise, you can call on another associate to add on and fill in what your first salesperson missed.
-If you are role playing with only one associate, praise first, then repeat the exercise with another example and let them try again.
-Your goal is to leave the training feeling they did it and not afraid.
+If you are role-playing with only one associate, praise first, then repeat the exercise with another example and let them try again.
+Your goal is to leave the training feeling they did it and not be afraid.

-To finish the exercise say, “Today, practice active listening anytime a shopper is talking to you and then repeat back the important details in your own words so they feel heard.
-I’ll check-in with you a couple times during the day to see how you’re doing and how the customers are responding to you.”
+To finish the exercise, say, “Today, practice active listening anytime a shopper is talking to you, and then repeat the important details in your own words so they feel heard.
+I’ll check in with you several times during the day to see how you’re doing and how the customers are responding to you.”

-Check for understanding with the crew or the individual by asking, “Who can tell me one thing we talked about today? (wait for answer) Who can tell me one more thing we talked about?”
+Check for understanding with the crew or the individual by asking, “Who can tell me one thing we discussed today? (wait for answer) Who can tell me one more thing we talked about?”
 Keep going until they repeat back all your key points.

 What should you avoid when role-playing?